 3.5.2) Adjust the microscope so that it is focused on the chip where the waveguides reach the edge.

-3.5.3) Position the fibers close to the chip edge so that they are in the view of the infrared (IR) camera and adjust their heights so that the core of each fiber is in focus.
+3.5.3) Position the fibers close to the chip edge so that they are in the view of the visible camera and adjust their heights so that the core of each fiber is in focus.

 3.5.4) Adjust the horizontal positioning of the fibers with the stage micrometers so that they are lined up with the waveguides.

 3.5.5) Turn on the optical output of the laser and tune the horizontal and vertical micrometer positions of the input fiber until the light is coupling into the waveguide.
-This will show up on the IR camera as scattering along the input waveguide and as a bright spot at one of the output waveguides.
+This will show up on the IR camera as scattering along the input waveguide.

 3.5.6) Tune the wavelength of the laser to a point where the micro-ring resonator is lit up on the camera.
 This indicates that the resonance condition is being satisfied and that the light is reaching the output waveguides.